bitrise-io/devcenter/_articles/en/reviews/saml-draft.md

 ### Can't enforce SAML SSO on your organization?

-In some cases the org owner cannot enforce SAML SSO on the organization.
-This is related to org members who have not enabled their SAML SSO connection yet.
+In some cases the org owner cannot enforce SAML SSO on the organization because org members have not enabled their SAML SSO connection yet.

 * An org member fails to enable SAML SSO on his part: